Skip to main content

 • Environmental Protection Agency (EPA) environmental justice mapping data

-PWSA's Community Lead Response Program has created contracting opportunities for construction firms based in Pittsburgh and across the state.
+PWSA's Community Lead Response has created contracting opportunities for construction firms based in Pittsburgh and across the state.
 The use of PENNVEST funding and PWSA’s own procurement policies requires a robust and thorough Disadvantaged Business Enterprise (DBE) solicitation process.

 Outreach to vendors through the Pennsylvania Department of General Services (DGS) ensures DBE businesses are aware of opportunities and the ability to compete for work funded by EPA financial assistance dollars.
 PWSA's Supplier Diversity Policy states a goal of 10-25% of all contracts are to be awarded to DBE firms.
 To learn of these upcoming PWSA opportunities, DBE firms are encouraged to register with our procurement portal.